SkygearIO/features/features/375-static-cdn/design.md

 - **https://example.com/login**:
     Route to `assets` and serve file at `./static/login`. (step 2)
     File is not found, so instead serve file at `./static/login/index.html`. (step 3)
-    File is not found, so instead rewrite URL with fallback path `https://example.com/index.html` and route again. (step 4)
+    File is not found, so instead rewrite URL with error page path `https://example.com/index.html` and route again. (step 4)
     Route to `assets` and serve file at `./static/index.html`. (step 1)